anqixxx/ml-robot/README.md

 <sup> This repository was created for ENPH353, a competition based course that involves engineering project planning, execution and reporting.
 The course involves carrying out an open-ended Engineering project to meet specific performance metrics on an industry relevant topic selected by instructors.
 Reporting on progress is both oral and written. </sub>

+Additional files of the robot moving and files related to the robot are avaliable on request